Was Your Netflix Account Hacked? What To Do

 Bottom line

 Netflix is one of the most popular streaming services.
 Unfortunately, Netflix accounts are surprisingly easy to get into because they don’t require two-factor authentication (2FA) or biometric login details.
 They’re also up for relatively cheap on the internet.
-By using the best antivirus software and other security measures like a password manager and password generator, you can keep your account secure.
-Netflix isn’t cheap, and no one should be able to steal your account.
-Not in this economy.
+You can keep your account secure by using the best-in-class antivirus software and other security measures like a password manager and password generator.
+Netflix isn’t cheap, and no one should be able to steal your account, not in this economy.

 Editorial Rating